When could you receive your second stimulus check?

-Congress is hustling to deliver a coronavirus stimulus package before it breaks for the holidays, and it’s looking likely that we’ll see some form of aid stamped out in the next few days.
+Congress is hustling to deliver a coronavirus stimulus package before it breaks for the holidays, and it’s looking likely that we’ll see some form of aid stamped out shortly.
 And if news sources are correct, for Americans that could include a second round of individual stimulus checks, although negotiations have trimmed the amount from $1,200 to $600 per person.

 Approval for the checks could come within hours, but as we know, the federal government is also a slow-moving horse—so when will you actually see that cash in your bank account?